ayush51/tutorial/tutorial.md

 <a name="session_modification"></a>
 ### Session Modification

 You can adapt the way a session starts, looks and behaves by changing the default settings to meet your needs.
-The chat, video and drawing functionality can all be adapted or removed as you see fit.

 The main points covered in the session modification section are: